ena-ema-technologies/frontend-dev-rec-jan-25/README.md

-### **"Dynamic Task Management Application with Basic Backend Integration"**
+### **"Expense Tracking Dynamic Web Application with Basic Backend Integration"**

 ---

 ### Important Notice:

     - You can ignore this assessment task, if you are not agree with our offered salary.
-    - Please note: Completing the task does **not** guarantee that you will move on to the next step.
+    - Please note: Completing the task does not **guarantee**  that you will move on to the next step.

 ---

 **Task overview:**
-Develop a web application that allows users to input and track their daily expenses across various categories.
-The application should help users manage their finances by categorizing, summarizing, and limiting expenses.
+Build a web application where users can easily input and keep track of their daily expenses in different categories.
+This app will assist users in managing their finances by organizing, summarizing, and setting limits on their spending.

 **Functional Requirements:**